lucaspauker/lucaspauker.com/content/articles/newber.md

 For each ride \\(i\\) that gets requested, we can list off the \\(n\\) features:
 $$F_i\in\mathbb{R}^n.$$
 The features can be arbitrary based on what we think is relevant for pricing.
-Now, in our marketplace, there will be agents that submit their predicted the price of a ride for a given set of features.
+Next, in our marketplace, there will be agents that submit their predicted the price of a ride for a given set of features.
 Each agent \\(k\\) has an algorithm that spits out a price:
 $$a_k(F_i)\in\mathbb{R}.$$
 Once a ride is completed, we observe the true transaction price \\(p_i\\).